google/comprehensive-rust/src/async/pitfalls/pin.md

 # Pin

-When you await a future, you effectively move the whole stack frame from which you called `.await` to an internal data structure of your executor.
-If your future has pointers to data on the stack, the addresses might get invalidated.
+When you await a future, all local variables (that would ordinarily be stored on a stack frame) are instead stored in the Future for the current async block.
+If your future has pointers to data on the stack, those pointers might get invalidated.
 This is unsafe.

 Therefore, you must guarantee that the addresses your future points to don't